 Administrative, financial and non-legislative support services (e.g., equipment purchases, technology standards and services, office supplies, room reservation and set-up) are acquired through the Office of the House Chief Administrative Officer (CAO).
-For further information about the CAO's services, please refer to HouseNet, the House intranet (housenet.house.gov) or the CAO's services office, First Call, at x58000.
+For further information about the CAO's services, please refer to House intranet or the CAO's services office, First Call, at x58000.